GeoscienceAustralia/ptha/propagation/SWALS/examples/merewether/README.md

 ![Froude number plot](Froude_number_plot.png)

-* The "Hazard" plot gives the speed-times-depth, and can be compared with their Figure 35 Note the SWALS model results should not be identical, in part because we are using different datasets to define the friction (and don't have those inputs used in the ARR report).
+* The "Hazard" plot gives the speed-times-depth, and can be compared with their Figure 35

 ![Hazard plot (speed x depth)](Hazard_plot.png)